-13.0 Cared for children (Looked after children) and previously cared for children

-In Wybunbury Delves CE Primary School, we ensure that staff have the skills, knowledge and understanding necessary to keep Cared for Children safe as we aware that children often become cared for as a result of abuse and/or neglect.
+13.0 Cared for children (Looked after children) and previously cared for children often become cared for as a result of abuse and/or neglect.
 We have identified a designated teacher for our Cared for Children; this person works closely with the Virtual school.